Grievous bodily harm: Section 20

 In Northern Ireland, a person guilty of an offence under section 20 is liable, on conviction on indictment, to imprisonment for a term not exceeding seven years, or on summary conviction to imprisonment for a term not exceeding twelve months, or to a fine not exceeding the prescribed sum, or to both.

 Racially or religiously aggravated offence

 In England and Wales, section 29(1)(a) of the Crime and Disorder Act 1998 (c 37) creates the distinct offence of racially or religiously aggravated wounding or infliction of bodily harm.
-This is an aggravated version of the offence under section 20.
+This is an aggravated version of the offence under section 20 punishable by up to seven years' imprisonment.